-Threshold determines the db level at which your signal will start to be compressed.
+The threshold determines the dB level at which your signal will start to be compressed.
 The lower you set the threshold, the more signal you will be letting through to be compressed.
 Anything below the threshold will remain uncompressed.
-After setting your threshold, you need to set the ratio, which is the amount the signal will be compressed above the threshold.
-For instance, a ratio of 4:1 will compress the signal above the threshold, so for every 4 dB of signal allowed through, the compressor will only output 1 dB.
+After setting your threshold, you need to set the ratio, which is the amount of the signal that will be compressed above the threshold.
+For instance, a ratio of 4:1 will compress the signal above the threshold, so for every 4 dB of the signal allowed through, the compressor will only output 1 dB.

-The attack refers to how quickly the compressor will engage once signal has crossed the threshold.
-The quicker your attack, the quicker compression will kick in and the gain of your signal will be reduced.
+The attack refers to how quickly the compressor will engage once the signal has crossed the threshold.
+The quicker your attack, the quicker compression will kick in, and the gain of your signal will be reduced.
 Some compressors also come with a knee function, which allows the compressor to anticipate when the signal will cross the threshold to be compressed.
-This allows for the compression to be softened slightly so it is not such a harsh transition between compressed and uncompressed signal.
+This allows for the compression to be softened slightly, so it is not such a harsh transition between compressed and uncompressed signals.

-Release refers to how quickly the compressor backs off of the signal, allowing it to return to its full gain level as specified by the threshold.
-Often times setting a quick attack with a slower release works best as it provides for a smooth transition between compression and normal signal levels.
-Otherwise, you could experience noticeable fluctuations in the compressor engaging and disengaging the signal known as pumping and breathing, both of which are bad.
+The release refers to how quickly the compressor backs off of the signal, allowing it to return to its full gain level as specified by the threshold.
+Often times setting a quick attack with a slower release works best as it provides a smooth transition between compression and normal signal levels.
+Otherwise, you could experience noticeable fluctuations in the compressor engaging and disengaging the signal, known as pumping and breathing, both of which are bad.

 Things to Remember: